Part V

 - Allow participant agency in engagement levels

-- Offer alternatives for potentially overwhelming activities (intense shadow work, certain high-intensity Eros explorations in Chapter 21: The Forge of Eros)
+- Offer alternatives for potentially overwhelming activities, including intense shadow work or high-intensity Eros work

 - Balance predictability needs with empowered choice